Shivg2901/tdp-testing/README.md

     ```bash
     # Dump the database
-    docker exec -it neo4j neo4j-admin database dump --to-path=/var/lib/neo4j/import/dump pdnet
+    docker exec -it neo4j neo4j-admin database dump --overwrite-destination --to-path=/var/lib/neo4j/import/data/backup pdnet
     ```

-  Now, the database dump is available in the [dump](./scripts/dump/) folder.
-If there's already a dump file present, it might not work.
-So, it's better to rename the existing dump file before exporting the data.
+  Now, the database dump is available in the [backup](./scripts/data/backup) folder.
+If there's already a dump file present, it will overwrite it.
+It's better to rename the existing dump file before exporting the data in case something goes wrong, you do not lose the data.
 This dump file is now ready to be imported into another database.

-2. The database dump can be imported into another database using the command written [here](#database-load-command).
+2. The database dump can be imported into another database using the following command.

+    ```bash
+    # First, make the database offline
+    docker exec -it neo4j cypher-shell -u neo4j -p $NEO4J_PASSWORD "STOP DATABASE pdnet;"
+    # Now, you can import the database dump
+    docker exec -it neo4j neo4j-admin database load --overwrite-destination --from-path=/var/lib/neo4j/import/data/backup pdnet
+    # Now, restart the container
+    docker compose down neo4j && docker compose up -d neo4j
+    # Now, you can start the database
+    docker exec -it neo4j cypher-shell -u neo4j -p $NEO4J_PASSWORD "CREATE DATABASE pdnet IF NOT EXISTS; START DATABASE pdnet;"
+    ```

+    > 💡 **NOTE**
+    > The above command will overwrite the existing database.
+If you want to keep the existing database, you can create a new database and import the data into that database and then switch to the new database.

 3. For ingesting data into the database, refer to the [Scripts Usage Documentation](./scripts/README.md).